gobbyo/IoT/docs/tutorial-configure.md

     pip install azure-identity
     ```

-1. Install the [Python Decouple](https://pypi.org/project/python-decouple/) by running the following python script in your terminal session:

-    ```python
-    pip install azure-maps-route
-    ```

 ## Test Your Python Installation

 1. From your Visual Studio Code terminal session, change the GitHub forked clone directory from `various` to `python` directory.
 Type `python` and hit the return key.